 The startle reflex, also known as the Moro reflex, is an involuntary reflex present in new-born babies in response to the feeling of loss of support.
 It can be caused by a loud noise, or the baby experiencing a sensation of falling.
 Babies often fling their arms and legs into the air, and become distressed quickly.
-Scientists think it’s caused by an evolutionary leftover – but it can be startling (literally!) to any new parent dealing with it, and a major annoyance in trying to get your little one over to sleep.
+It can be startling (literally!) to any new parent dealing with it, and a major annoyance in trying to get your little one over to sleep.

 How long does it last?

 The startle reflex will likely disappear between 3 and 6 months old, when your baby starts to gain more control over their movements, and their little reflexes won’t be quite as jerky.
-To help combat the Moro reflex, it’s important that you give your baby space to move, as this will help them to tone and flex their muscles; just make sure to support their neck and heads while they do this.
+To help combat the Moro reflex, it’s important that you give your baby space to move, as this will help them to tone and flex their muscles; just make sure to support their neck and head.

-Babocush helps to minimise the startle reflex in young babies by holding them in a more natural position, lying down on their tummy.
-Babies in this position do not experience the startle reflex, which means that you baby can rest peacefully without you having to worry about them getting upset.
-Our baby cushion is designed to securely hug your little one (this ‘swaddling’ effect has also been known to help babies suffering from startle reflex), and the Babocush’s gentle vibration even helps to mimic Mum’s heartbeat, which is soothing for the baby.
-The baby’s body, hands, feet, side of the face and head are in contact with the Babocush, and this helps not only to prevent startling, but also offers great relief from wind, reflux and colic.
+The Babocush Comfort Cushion helps to minimize the startle reflex in young babies by holding them in a more natural position, lying on their tummy with their head, torso and legs in contact with the cushion..
+Babies in this position do not experience the startle reflex, which means that your baby can rest peacefully without you having to worry about them getting upset.
+Our Comfort Cushion is designed to securely hug your little one (this ‘swaddling’ effect has also been known to help babies suffering from startle reflex), and the Babocush Comfort Cushion’s gentle vibration even helps to mimic Mum’s heartbeat, which is soothing for the baby.
+The baby’s body, hands, feet, side of the face and head are in contact with the Babocush Comfort Cushion, and this helps not only to prevent startling, but also offers great relief from wind/gas, reflux and colic.